Royal Society Wolfson Laboratory Refurbishment Grant

 It aims to improve the existing physical infrastructure in UK universities to promote high quality scientific research.

 Funding for each round supports a particular subject area.
-The present focus is on "omic" technologies, which can be interpreted widely to include, but is not limited to: genomics, proteomics, transcriptomics or metabolomics, which can have biological or medical applications.
+The present focus is on "Infectious Disease", which can be interpreted widely to include:

 The scheme is generously supported by the Wolfson Foundation.